-To come up with this recipe, I started with a cornbread recipe from “Flour” by Joanne Chang.
+To come up with this recipe, I started with a cornbread recipe from “Flour” by Joanne Chang (paid link).
 From there, I went crazy with substitutions and additions in my quest to duplicate the cornbread served as an appetizer at one of my favorite restaurants.

 A note to all my readers who make your own Greek yogurt: